-However, businesses know that even if a consumer has purchased a subscription, that doesn’t mean she is going to keep that purchase—if a customer isn’t happy, no matter the reason, he won’t hesitate to push the cancel button.
+However, businesses know even if a consumer has purchased a subscription, that doesn’t mean she's going to keep that purchase.
+If a customer isn’t happy—no matter the reason—she won’t hesitate to push the cancel button.

 The sting of high churn rates from dissatisfied customers has actually been around for a very long time.
 In a roundabout way, even the fundamental preventative nature of ancient Chinese medicine was based on the subscription-payment model.
 A doctor was paid when his client was keeping good health.
 If a patient fell ill, the doctor wasn’t paid until the patient was healthy again.

 While it’s not easy to put a price tag on the value of a customer experience, there are some interesting numbers out there.
-For example, the Harvard Business Review compared the customer experience and future spending of two like companies, one traditional and the other subscription-based.
-They found that customers who reported the best experiences spent 140% more than those who had a poor experience.
+For example, the Harvard Business Review compared the customer experience and future spending of two like-companies, one traditional and the other subscription-based.
+They found customers who reported the best experiences spent 140% more money than those who had a poor experience.